daniel-thompson/rfstompbox/Readme.txt

 BUILDING AND INSTALLING
 =======================

-This project can be built on Unix (Linux, FreeBSD or Mac OS X) or Windows.
+This project can be built on Unix (GNU/Linux, FreeBSD or Mac OS X) or Windows although no testing has been done on any platform except GNU/Linux.

 Building on Windows:
 You need WinAVR to compile the firmware.
 A package can be downloaded from: